-Verizon FiOS and Comcast XFINITY are just a couple of the major giants that have provided reliable internet and TV service over the years.
-While Comcast is the nation's largest cable provider, Verizon FiOS is the country's largest fiber optic internet provider.
+Trying to decide between Comcast XFINITY vs Verizon FiOS for your internet and TV service?
+It can be a tough call.
+Each service provider has its own strengths: Comcast is the nation's largest cable provider, while Verizon FiOS is the country's largest fiber optic internet provider.

-So just which of the two is most suited for your needs?
+So just which of these two is best suited for your needs?

-I aim to compare and contrast the two, which will allow you to make a proper, informative decision on which ISP will be best for you.
+I aim to compare and contrast Verizon and Comcast, which will allow you to make an informed decision on which internet service provider is best for you.

 Comcast XFINITY vs Verizon FiOS - In This Guide